 Well, unsurprisingly, this applies to prohibition across the board, whether it is the prohibition of alcohol or marijuana (or guns or prostitution or any drug).

-For marijuana, the Baptist is your regular prohibitionist.
 This is someone that wants marijuana to be illegal because they believe that marijuana is bad for an individual either because they believe that it makes them lazy, sexually promiscuous, violent, etc. These are certainly righteous reasons, regardless of them being bad logic and based in misinformation.
 In the eyes of the Baptist, marijuana only brings about the deprivation of society, so why should we allow people to use it medically or recreationally?